NixOS/nix.dev/source/tutorials/index.md

 # Tutorials

-This section contains a collection of articles on how to achieve a goal with the Nix ecosystem.
+This section contains a collection of articles on how to get things done in the Nix ecosystem.

 ```{toctree}
 :glob: true